ABOUT SATB2-ASSOCIATED SYNDROME

-Our group is fortunate to work closely with Dr. Yuri Zarate, of the Arkansas Children's Hospital.
+Our group is fortunate to work closely with Dr. Yuri Zarate, of the Arkansas Children’s Hospital.
 Dr. Zarate (better known to our group as Dr. Z) is the leading expert in the treatment of individuals with SATB2-associated syndrome (SAS) and SAS-related research.
 He has initiated a project to collect clinical information on patients with SAS to increase our knowledge of this condition.
-Parents and clinicians are encouraged to contact Dr. Zarate for further information about enrolling in the SATB2-associated syndrome registry.
-Currently, over 90 families are enrolled.
+Parents and clinicians are encouraged to contact Dr. Zarate for further information about enrolling in the SATB2-associated syndrome clinical registry.
+Currently, over 200 families are enrolled.

 MEDICAL INFORMATIONAL VIDEOS